AdobeDocs/campaign-web.pt-BR/help/v8/advanced-settings/delivery-settings.md

 <!--Temporarily undelivered messages due to a Soft or Ignored error are subject to an automatic retry.
 By default, five retries are scheduled for the first day of the delivery with a minimum interval of one hour spread out over the 24 hours of the day. -->

-Saiba mais sobre o gerenciamento de tentativas no [Documentação do Campaign v8 (console)](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/email-settings.html?lang=pt-BR){target="_blank"}.
+Saiba mais sobre o gerenciamento de tentativas no [Documentação do Campaign v8 (console do cliente)](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/email-settings.html?lang=pt-BR){target="_blank"}.

 ## Aprovação {#approval}